arshunnu/Task_05_Descriptive_Stats/README.md

 **Dataset:** Syracuse University Women’s Lacrosse (2025 Season)

-I asked the model 3 basic questions:
+I asked the model a few basic questions:

 1. How many games did the team play?
 2. What was the overall record?